Blog Post

 3) Better traceability of data and potentially faster approval

-When clinical data managers and biostatisticians collaborate early in the clinical trial process, they can focus on creating clinical, SDTM, and analysis databases in a manner that amplifies the traceability of data.
+As data managers, data standards experts, and biostatisticians collaborate early in the clinical trial process, they are able to focus on creating clinical, SDTM, and ADaM databases in a manner that amplifies the traceability of data.
 Planning for the use of CDASH, SDTM, and ADaM standards from the start will increase traceability, facilitate FDA review, and potentially expedite approval timelines.